solidjs/solid/documentation/reactivity.md

 Signals are special functions that when executed return their value.
 In addition they are trackable when executed under a reactive scope.
 This means that when their value read (executed) the currently executing reactive scope is now subscribed to the Signal and will re-execute whenever the Signal is updated.

-This mechanism is based on executing function scope so Signals reads can be composed and nested as many levels as desired.
+This mechanism is based on the executing function's scope so Signals reads can be composed and nested as many levels as desired.
 By wrapping a Signal read in a thunk `() => signal()` you have effectively created a derived signal that can be tracked as well.
 The same holds true for accessing state.
 Want to use state as a signal just wrap it in a function:

 ```js
 // I can be tracked